48 Things To Do In Tucson When It’s Too Hot!

 40. Make the trek up to Flagstaff

 If you are missing trees in the desert, Flagstaff is the place to go.
 The high altitude (7000 ft), 4 season city is the perfect daytrip/weekend escape from the hot climate of Tucson and is accessible via a quick 4 hour drive.
-It’s worth the drive for the cooler temperatures, pretty alpine scenery, and abundance of gorgeous high altitude hiking trails.
+It’s worth the drive for the cooler temperatures, pretty alpine scenery, local restaurants/coffeehouses, and abundance of gorgeous high altitude hiking trails.
 Check out 12 of my favorite Flagstaff hikes.

 41. Head south of Tucson for some Southwestern style boutique shopping